snedex/des-api/README.md

 # des-api string diff endpoint

-API endpoint for storing base64 encoded strings and performing diffs on them.
+API endpoint for storing base64 encoded strings and performing diffs on them as a binary comparison.

 # DB setup